Yuzhifur/Sentra-Chatbot/README.md

   - Chat title
   - Timestamp
 - Clicking an entry reopens the associated chat session.
+- Clicking the bin button can deleate the chat session that is chosen

 ### 5. 💬 Chat Creation and Access
 - Users can start a new chat from a character's profile page.